EI 302 Academic Writing II

 Turn off all cell phones while class is in session.

 English should be spoken while class is in session.

 Respect for others is essential in the classroom.

 Three tardies equal one day of unexcused absence.

 Students are expected to check their Park University e-mail account regularly.

-Introduction and course
+and course overview

 -Review syllabus and